gsoules/MkDocs/digital-archive/docs/relationships/relationship-rules.md

 -   The [AvantRelationships](/plugins/avantrelationships) plugin will translate this example into a SQL WHERE clause like this:
         `(_advanced_0.text REGEXP '^Reference' AND _advanced_1.text REGEXP '^People')`
--   In the WHERE clause above,  `_advanced_0.text` is the value of the item’s **_Type_** field value and `_advanced_1.text` is the value of the item’s **_Subject_** field value.
+-   In the WHERE clause,  `_advanced_0.text` is the value of the item’s **_Type_** field value and `_advanced_1.text` is the value of the item’s **_Subject_** field value.
--   The SQL for a rule gets executed when you add a relationship to an item, or update an existing relationship, to ensure that the relationship is valid for that item and the related item.
-All of an item’s relationships get validated, and thus rule SQL gets executed whenever an item gets saved.
-This is done to protect against the situation where a relationship becomes invalid by virtue of editing one of the item’s fields, e.g. its **_Type_** or **_Subject_**, in a way that no longer satisfies a relationship’s rules.
+-   The SQL for a rule gets executed when you add a relationship to an item, or update an existing relationship.
+This is done to ensure that the relationship is valid between that item and the related item.
+    The Digital Archive software validates all of an item’s relationships whenever you save the item.
+    This protects against the situation where a relationship becomes invalid because you edited one of the item’s fields, e.g. its **_Type_** or **_Subject_**, in a way that no longer satisfies a relationship’s rules.
 That's why you'll sometimes get an error when you save an item that previously had no errors when saved.